-The first year of the leadership program is designed for students to become effective teacher aides and strong leaders.
+The first year of the Leadership Program is designed for students to become effective teacher aides and strong leaders.
 There will be active participation in all activities offered within the Stevenson Physical Education program.
 Students will learn to lead group activities, to develop skill progression and to study methods and techniques of teaching physical education.
 The focus of this program is to develop and expand on leadership skills in group and individual led discussions or teaching opportunities where students will be asked to continually reflect on their leadership experience.
-Students will have the opportunity to apply the skills they learn by assisting physical education classes and planning two field days for junior high students.
-All students will participate in an aquatics program and fitness testing.
+Students will have the opportunity to apply the skills they learn by assisting Physical Education classes and planning two field days for junior high students.
 Failure to comply with the Stevenson High School Student Guidebook Code of Conduct and P.E.
 Leader Code of Conduct can result in immediate dismissal.

-SENIOR LEADERSHIP (COLLEGE PREP)
+SENIOR LEADERSHIP

-PEDBIL-SEMESTER 1 PEDB2L-SEMESTER 2
+PEDB1L-SEMESTER 1 PEDB2L-SEMESTER 2

+OPEN TO: 12 FULL YEAR

 PREREQUISITE: PHYSICAL EDUCATION LEADERSHIP TRAINING

+CREDIT: COLLEGE PREP

-Students will apply what they learned in Physical Education Leadership Training by serving as teacher aides with a physical education teacher.
+Students will apply what they learned in Physical Education Leadership Training by serving as teacher aides with a Physical Education teacher.
 All students will participate in fitness testing.
 Failure to comply with the Stevenson High School Student Guidebook Code of Conduct and P.E.
 Leader Code of Conduct can result in immediate dismissal.

-LIFEGUARD TRAINING AND CERTIFICATION (COLLEGE PREP)
+LIFEGUARD TRAINING AND CERTIFICATION

-PED502-SEMESTER 2 ONLY
+PED501-SEMESTER 1 ONLY

-OPEN TO 10-11-12 ONE SEMESTER PREREQUISITE: ABILITY TO DEMONSTRATE REQUIRED SWIM SKILLS.
-STUDENTS MUST BE AT LEAST 15 YEARS OLD BY THE END OF THE COURSE.
+OPEN TO: 10-11-12 ONE SEMESTER PREREQUISITE: ABILITY TO DEMONSTRATE REQUIRED SWIM SKILLS.
+STUDENTS MUST BE AT LEAST 15 YEARS OLD BY THE END OF THE

 ADDITIONAL FEE TO RECEIVE AMERICAN RED CROSS CERTIFICATE.
+CREDIT: COLLEGE PREP